Night-Stalkers/lm-scripts/README.md

 # ns-scripts
 A collecton of Python scripts for Ace of Spades server implementation [PySnip](https://github.com/NateShoffner/PySnip) by members of the Night-Stalkers communiy.

-These scripts are provided for free under the GPL-v3 license.
+These scripts are provided for free under the GPL-v3 license, except in scripts where we are not the original authors, these scripts do not have the license header, credit goes to their respective authors.
 ## Folders
 Inside this repository, you'll find two folders:
 * [gamemodes](gamemodes)